datasign-tist/Project-05-Dynamic-Pricing-Engine-for-E-Commerce/README.md

 # Project-05-Dynamic-Pricing-Engine-for-E-Commerce
 An advanced, production-grade machine learning system that dynamically adjusts product prices in an e-commerce environment based on real-time demand, competition, seasonality, and user behaviour.
 This project simulates how modern retailers use AI to optimise pricing at scale, following end-to-end ML best practices using OOP, Docker, MLOps, and AWS.

-Here’s a **GitHub repository description** for your project, **Dynamic Pricing Engine for E-Commerce**, professionally crafted to reflect its advanced ML and MLOps components:

----

-## 🧠 Dynamic Pricing Engine for E-Commerce – *Project R0uTer*

-An advanced, production-grade **machine learning system** that dynamically adjusts product prices in an e-commerce environment based on real-time demand, competition, seasonality, and user behaviour.

-This project simulates how modern retailers use AI to optimise pricing at scale, following **end-to-end ML best practices** using OOP, Docker, MLOps, and AWS.

 ---